Rinsing mouth and brushing teeth with xylitol sugar

 If it is, please consider sharing its positive message with others and supporting its work in any easy way you choose.
 Click here for several suggestions for supportive action you can easily take involving you with no extra financial costs, such as simply telling others about this public-service site!

 * Dr. Ulrich Bruhn himself does not seem to have a website.
 He actively participates in various forums, however, and it is based on one such German-language forum thread (www.ht-mb.de/forum/showthread.php?1070229-Mit-Xylit-gegen-Karies-und-Parodontose-Dreimal-t%E4glich-ein-halber-Teel%F6ffel) that Healing Teeth Naturally has compiled its extensive while concise xylitol FAQ and all the other information including the one on this page summarizing the essentials of Dr Bruhn's approach to dental treatment with xylitol.
-As is typical for forum and social media discussions, most of the text appearing in the above thread is highly repetitive or irrelevant, and it took me several days to read the thread alone (which meanwhile spans over 500 pages) and many more to compile and translate what is essential so it could be presented on the HealingTeethNaturally site in a user-friendly and time-saving manner for the reader.
+As is typical for forum and social media discussions, most of the text appearing in the above thread is highly repetitive or irrelevant, and it took me several days to read the thread alone (which meanwhile spans over 500 pages) and many more days to distil, compile and translate what is essential so it could be presented on this HealingTeethNaturally site in a user-friendly and extremely time-saving manner for the reader.

 Please also note that Healing Teeth Naturally is not associated with Dr. Bruhn in any way, shape or form.
 In all likelihood, Dr. Bruhn would not endorse some, much or most other material published on this humanitarian site.